 top of page

-I'm currently a lecturer in the Departments of Philosophy at San Francisco State University and Seattle Pacific University.
+I'm currently a lecturer in the Departments of Philosophy at San Francisco State University.
 I primarily teach survey philosophy courses, and have taught upper-division philosophy courses ("major courses") such as Bioethics, History of Philosophy, Modern Philosophy, and Philosophical Analysis and Writing.

 Broadly construed, my philosophical interests center on metaphysics and epistemology (interests about the nature of reality and being, and the nature of knowledge and knowing, respectively).
 I find questions concerning the nature of time, perception, and the justification of certain types of knowledge claims both exciting and puzzling.